telerik/ajax-docs/controls/dock/getting-started/drag-and-drop.md

 ![](images/dockmode.png)

->note In case you want to display the RadDock in a particular location on your page, you need to dock it in a RadDockZone.This is the only mode that will render the dock at the location in the DOM tree that you have specified.For example, if you create a div HTML element in the page’s form and place inside a RadDock without RadDockZone,this dock is floating and will be rendered outside the div.
+>tip In case you want to display the RadDock in a particular location on your page, you need to dock it in a RadDockZone.This is the only mode that will render the dock at the location in the DOM tree that you have specified.For example, if you create a div HTML element in the page’s form and place inside a RadDock without RadDockZone,this dock is floating and will be rendered outside the div.
 However, if you wrap the dock in a dock zone,it will remain in the div element.
 >